-State unemployment insurance provides a safety network for workers who are laid off or terminated from their jobs without cause.
-Unemployment benefits help support workers while they search for their next opportunity.
-Workers who quit their jobs or who are fired for performance-related issues are typically not eligible for SUI.
+State unemployment insurance (SUI) provides a safety net for workers who are laid off or terminated from their jobs without cause.
+Unemployment benefits help support people while they search for their next opportunity.
+Workers who quit their jobs or who are fired for performance-related issues are usually not eligible for SUI.

-Responding to Claim
+Responding to a SUI claim

-- Maintaining documentation as required by law;
+- Maintain documentation as required by law; and